-Australian Tenor Damian Arnold has recently relocated to London to study at the Guildhall School of Music and Drama where is the recipient of the Ewen Balfour Award.
+Australian Tenor Damian Arnold is currently studying on the Opera School at Guildhall School of Music and Drama (GSMD), where he is the recipient of the Ewen Balfour Award.
 Since moving to London he has had the opportunity to sing with the London Symphony Orchestra under the baton of Sir Simon Rattle and to cover the role of Eurymachus in the Royal Opera’s production of The Return of Ulysses.

-A finalist in the 2015 and 2017 Australian Singing Competition, Damian also won the 2016 Cowra and Wollongong Eisteddfod Aria competitions.
+Damian was an award winning finalist in the 2019 Joan Sutherland and Richard Bonynge Foundation Bel Canto award, as well as being a finalist in the 2015 and 2017 Australian Singing Competition.
 In 2015 he debuted with the Opera Australia Schools Company in their adaptation of La Cenerentola by Rossini, which toured around Australia.

 In 2017 he traveled to Israel where he participated in the Israeli Young Artist program, including performing scenes from Pelléas et Mélisande.
 He spent 2017 as a scholar in the Melba Opera Trust, highlights included performing alongside Peter Coleman-Wright and Cheryl Barker, as well as participating in masterclasses with Yvonne Kenny and Stuart Skelton.